bmar1/MazeHunter/README.md

 # MazeHunter 🎮

-MazeHunter is a Java-based maze adventure game where players race to find an exit through the perlious maze, with unique classes, abilites and passives, along with maze layering, the difficulty can get hard you must be strategic.
+MazeHunter is a Java-based maze adventure game where players race to find an exit through the perilous maze, with unique classes, abilites and passives, along with maze layering, the difficulty can get hard; you must be strategic.

  ### 🔑Features

-- Player Classes – Choose from specialized classes, each with unique abilities, passives, and debuffs that change how you approach the maze.
+- Player Classes: Choose from specialized classes, each with unique abilities, passives, and debuffs that change how you approach the maze.
-- Abilities & Passives – Break through walls, sprint, sense exits, or reveal hidden paths but use them wisely, cooldowns and debuffs keep things balanced.
+- Abilities & Passives: Phase through walls, sprint, sense exits, or reveal hidden paths, but use them wisely.
+Cooldowns and debuffs keep things balanced.
-- Fog of War – Only see what’s around you; expand your vision as you move.
+- Fog of War: Only see what’s around you; expand your vision as you move.
 Some classes can even bend the fog to their advantage.
-- Maze Layering & Difficulty – Mazes scale in size and complexity, introducing multiple exits, dead ends, and evolving challenges the deeper you go.
+- Maze Layering & Difficulty: Mazes scale in size and complexity, introducing multiple exits, dead ends, and evolving challenges the deeper you go.
-- Atmosphere – Immersive music and sound effects pull you into the maze, with timers and ability icons keeping tension high.
+- Atmosphere: Immersive music and sound effects pull you into the maze, with timers and ability icons keeping tension high.

 ## Getting Started

 ### Dependencies
-- You must have JDK 23
+- You must have JDK/JVM
 - Along with this, you must have a recent JRE
 - Visual C++
 - Windows